Turks & Caicos Islands Amateur Athletic Association

 The Turks & Caicos Islands Amateur Athletic Association (TCIAAA) is the governing body for the sport of athletics in the Turks and Caicos Islands.
-Current president is Edith Skippings.
+The current president is Edith Skippings.
 She was elected in 2011.

 History

-TCIAAA was founded in 1977 and was affiliated to the IAAF in 1978.
+TCIAAA was founded in 1977 and was affiliated with the IAAF in 1978.

 Affiliations

 TCIAAA is the national member federation for the Turks and Caicos Islands in the following international organisations: